Niagara to Toronto: Vineyards vistas to downtown views

 Location: 14184 Niagara River Parkway, Niagara-on-the-Lake

-Located in the Shaw Club hotel, Zees Grill is excellent, for breakfast, lunch or dinner.
+Located in the Shaw Club Hotel, Zees Grill is excellent for breakfast, lunch or dinner.

 Location: 92 Picton Street, Niagara-on-the-Lake

-Make a reservation at Bricks and Barley for wood-fired pizza or tasty charcuterie grazing boards and craft beer.
+When you’re in the mood for wood-fired pizza or tasty charcuterie grazing boards and craft beer.

 Location: 1573 Four Mile Creek Road, Niagara-on-the-Lake